Skip to main content

 More than 100 company logos within the SEO category of the marketing technology landscape, according to chiefmartec.com.

 Keep in mind that these companies are hyperspecialized.
 They offer services that focus solely on one domain: SEO.
-This is actually three levels down from marketing technology as a whole—first there’s marketing technology, next there’s content and experience, and finally you arrive at SEO.
-If we take a step back to the top level, we find that there are over 8,000 total companies specializing in marketing technologies as a whole as of 2020.
+This is actually three levels down from marketing technology.
+First there's marketing technology, then there's content and experience, and finally you get to SEO.
+If we look at the top companies, we find that there are over 8,000 companies that focus on marketing technologies as of 2020.
+2020.

 That’s a lot of technology just for marketing!
 There are thousands more of these hyperspecialized offerings in Sales, Service, IoT, and so on.
 All these choices can create pain for established companies that have to rethink how they offer their services to customers.
 Here’s why.